 Because of its importance and interest we have a separate feature for the cathedral.
 For full details of this important 12th century Arab-Norman monument see Cefalu Cathedral.

 No less interesting is the baroque style Church of Santo Stefano.
-You enter this church via a double flight of stairs and a portal decorated with baroque figures of souls in purgatory between spirals, frames and masks.
+You enter this church via a double flight of stairs and a portal decorated with baroque figures of souls in purgatory.
 The left tower, culminating in a spire, serves as a belltower.

 Civic buildings of Cefalu